zulip/zulip-gci/tasks/interactive-bots.md

 * Check that the bot is working as expected:

-  - it reacts to the `@link` and `@resource` at the beginning of a message
+  - it reacts to messages starting with `@link` and `@resource`

-  - it currently posts the message to the followup stream, as the followup bot would
+  - it currently posts the message to the `followup` stream, as the followup bot did

 * Edit the `handle_message`: